mecid/mecid.github.io/_posts/2022-09-21-displaying-live-activities-in-ios16.md

 One of the most prominent features of iOS 16 is live activity widgets. iOS 16 allows us to display the live state of ongoing activities from our apps on the lock screen or in the Dynamic Island of the new iPhone 14 Pro.
 This week we will learn how to build live activity widgets for our apps using the new ActivityKit framework.

 #### Basics
 First, we should be aware of the limitations of live activities in iOS 16.
 It will allow us to understand use cases where the live activity widget makes sense.
 Live activity has eight hours before the system ends it.
-I hope Apple will increase the lifetime of life activities by at least 24 hours.
+I hope Apple will increase the lifetime of live activities by at least 24 hours.
 In this case, we can display things like long flights, etc.

 Live activity widgets use the WidgetKit framework to display information on the lock screen or in the Dynamic Island of the iPhone 14 Pro.
 We can share the code between home screen widgets and live activity widgets.
 The only difference is the lifecycle.
 Live activity widgets don't have a timeline provider and should be managed from the app target using the ActivityKit framework.